Farzy/self-config/README.md

   * This first step uses a local `terraform.state` to create the Terraform backend for the rest of terraform playbooks.

         cd terraform/gcp-management
         terraform init
         terraform plan
         terraform apply

-  * If the GCS already exists but not `terraform.state` is present, import it instead of running `terraform apply`:
+  * If the GCS already exists but no `terraform.state` is present, import it instead of running `terraform apply`:

         terraform import google_storage_bucket.farzad-infrastructure farzad-infrastructure

 * Delete default VPC network called `default`
 * Delete default firewall rules